-The American Military Partner Association is the nation’s premier resource and support network for LGBT military partners, spouses, and their families.
-Founded by the partners of active duty servicemembers, AMPA has grown to the strength of over 20,000 members and supporters, and we are proud to be leading the effort to connect, support, honor, and serve our modern military families.
+The American Military Partner Association is the nation’s largest resource and support network for LGBT military partners, spouses, their families, and allies.
+Founded by the partners of active duty servicemembers, AMPA has grown to the strength of over 25,000 members and supporters, and we are proud to be leading the nation in education, advocacy, and support for our modern military families.

 How We Accomplish Our Mission

 As a non-partisan, 501(c)3 non-profit organization founded by the same-sex partners of active duty servicemembers, we are committed to connecting our LGBT military families, supporting them through the challenges of military service, honoring them for their commitment to our country, and serving them by advocating on their behalf.
 Check out some of our accomplishments in Agents of Change: 2012 in Review and Year of Change: Our 2013 Accomplishments.